APJansen/TDUr/README.md

 And for the number of episodes trained, a larger alpha is generally better.
 Or in other words, more training may be beneficial.
-In regards to lambda, the two lower learning rates favor higher lambda, but this may be an artifact of the limited number of training episodes, as with a larger lambda, parameters are updated more often.
+In regards to lambda, the two lower learning rates favor higher lambda, but this may be an artifact of the limited number of training episodes, as with a larger lambda, parameters are updated more strongly.
-The curves for alpha = 0.01 suggest an intermediate value of lambda is best, though the dip at lambda=0.7 might indicate that even here there is still a lot of variance.
+The curves for alpha = 0.01 suggest an intermediate value of lambda is best, though the dip at lambda = 0.7 might indicate that even here there is still a lot of variance.

-Based on these results, we take N = 80 and lambda = 0.8 as the most promising candidates, and train agents with learning rates 0.01 and 0.003 for a total of a 500,000 episodes each.
-The one with learning rate 0.01 turned out slightly better, so we take that as our final best agent.
+Based on these results, I've chosen N = 80 and lambda = 0.8 as the most promising candidates, and trained agents with learning rates 0.01 and 0.003 for a total of a 500,000 episodes each.
+The one with learning rate 0.01 turned out slightly better, so that is the final best agent.
-It won 62.8% of its games against our reference agent (over 10,000 games).
+It won 62.8% of its games against the reference agent (over 10,000 games).
-This agent playing with a 2-ply search is what we refer to as TD-Ur.
+This agent playing with a 2-ply search is what is referred to as TD-Ur.

 Finally, note that all the training has been done with only a 1-ply search.
 In principle using a 2-ply search will change the training dynamics and probably improve the performance of the resulting weights when using a 2-ply search during actual play.
 However it also slows down training by a factor of about 8.
-Therefore we limit to training with 1-ply search, and only use 2-ply search during actual play with a trained agent.
+Therefore I've limited training to 1-ply search, and only used 2-ply search during actual play with a trained agent.
-Our best agent wins 53.5 percent of the time using 2-ply search versus itself using only a 1-ply search (over 10,000 games).
+The best agent wins 53.5 percent of the time using 2-ply search versus itself using only a 1-ply search (over 10,000 games).